 In Turkey, there is a saying; if she cooks good pilaf, then she can cook any dish.
 As you see from this quote, pilaf is an important dish in Turkish cuisine.
 Pilaf is our number one side dish without a doubt.
 You can even see pilaf cars on the streets of Istanbul.
 It is a very common side dish that all Turkish restaurants serve beside the main course.
 If you are going to eat Kebab, pilaf is right beside it.
 If you want to eat the juicy dish, pilaf is right beside it there too.

 It may seem an easy side dish to cook, however, it is not.
 You need to know what you are doing if you are going to cook Pilaf as a side dish.
 You have to be precise about the ingredient ratios you use and the timing to remove the pilaf from the stove.

 The Story of Pilaf

 Pilaf inherited Turkish cuisine from Ottoman cuisine.
 Ottoman Sultans’ number one side dish was Pilaf.
 If you consider that era, it wasn’t easy to supply anything you need at any time you want.
 Ottoman Sultans predict the future and give orders to farm as many diverse vegetable types in Ottoman borders.
 Rice was one of them.
 The first capital city of the Ottoman Empire was Bursa city then after Fatih Sultan Mehmet conquers Istanbul; Istanbul became the capital of the Ottoman Empire.

 Fatih Sultan Mehmet orders his men to produce rice on Ottoman borders.
-With his orders; they start to produce rice at Edirne city, Balıkesir city, and Manisa city.
+With his orders; they start to produce rice in Edirne city, Balıkesir city, and Manisa city.
 Edirne city is very close to Istanbul and rice was coming to the palace from Edirne city.
-At below; I share a rare drawing that Sultan and his men are eating Pilaf together.
-I request this drawing photo from an Ottoman historian and thanks to him that he shared it with me.
+Below; I share a rare drawing of the Sultan and his men eating Pilaf together.
+I request this drawing photo from an Ottoman historian and thank him that he shared it with me.

 - 3 tbsp butter